tecmarek/aruco-inventory/README.md

 # aruco-inventory
-Simple proof of concept for using aruco markers to quickly find an inventory position based on its marker ID.
+Simple proof of concept for using aruco/apriltag markers to quickly find an inventory position based on its marker ID.
 Runs locally in the devices browser.
 Therefor the performance varies drastically based on the used device!
+The time the detector needs for each frame is shown on the bottom of the page.

+## Used tags
+This demo currently only supports the AprilTag tagStandard52h13 tags.
+This set of tags supports up to 48714 IDs, which should be enough for even larger inventories.
+A online generator can be found here: [April Tags generator](https://chaitanyantr.github.io/apriltag.html)

+## Based on
+This demo is based on the [apriltag-js-standalone](https://github.com/arenaxr/apriltag-js-standalone) project.
+With which the apriltag_wasm.js and apriltag_wasm.wasm files were compiled.
+For this to support the tagStandard52h13 tags the following steps have to be taken:

+- The project default of tag36h11 has to be replaced in the apriltag-js-standalone/src/apriltag_js.c file (Include .h, x_create(), x_destroy()).

+- In the apriltag-js-standalone/Makefile the tagStandard52h13.c file has to be included in the APRILTAG_SRCS definition by removing the corresponding -e term.

 # Generating needed ssl key pair
 Run the following command in the src folder: